ScarlettSamantha/OpenCiv/README.md

 | [Culture](openciv/meta/ideas/gameplay/victory/culture.md) | Culture/Tourism/Archaeology/Diplomacy | [culture.md](openciv/meta/ideas/gameplay/victory/culture.md) | code |

 > ⚖️ **Disclaimer:** This game and its associated code are provided for educational and informational purposes only.
 The author assumes no responsibility for any errors, omissions, or inaccuracies in the code.
 Users are strongly advised to thoroughly review, test, the code.
 The author makes no guarantees regarding the security, reliability, or performance of the game.
 By using this code, you agree that the author shall not be held liable for any damages, losses, or other consequences arising from its use, misuse, or inability to use the game, including but not limited to any unintended or harmful actions caused by the game.
 Use this game at your own risk and ensure that all necessary precautions are taken.

+> 🌍 **Historical Context and Point of View Disclaimer:**
+> OpenCiv includes civilizations, leaders, and events inspired by real-world history but real history is complex.
+While I strive to create a neutral point of view, the game may simplify or alter historical events for gameplay purposes.
+These portrayals try to not reflect any political or cultural stance but should not be taken as any kind of truth.
+The content reflects my personal view and understanding from a (inherently limited) Western perspective, and I try to avoid contentious topics I am uncomfortable with dealing with.
+I acknowledge that many events depicted were horrible and should never be repeated.
+This game is for entertainment.
+Please don't cancel me; I want to create a fun game for everyone. 🙏